fpgaprince/rtd/docs/source/advance.rst

 Clock Domain Crossing
 =======================
     What is a clock domain.
+A domain is basically what clock all the registers or set of registers/components/modules are clocked with.
     You have clock domain which are multiples/factors of the other.
 So they are synchronous.
     You have completely different clock domain in which the two are asynchronous, meaning neither have information on the other.
+    The information, meaning the phase relationship between the two or more clock domains.
-    The information is in the phase relationship.
-Meaning you can have two domains of the same frequency.. but if the phase information is not known, you cannot guarantee the setup/hold time requirements for either domain clock edges to be met.
+    Meaning you can have two domains of the same frequency.. but if the phase information/relationship is unknown, you cannot guarantee the setup/hold time requirements for either domain clock edges to be met.
+    Thus metastability is probable.

     Double Flop.
 Double Register.
 Synchronize Flip Flop.
 All the same, diff names.
     FIFO